 Rather than thinning out to the fully grown spaces when they are little wee, I make the spaces wider as they grow and fill the space.

 I leave my beetroots to grow together in little bunches of 3 with about a 10cm space between each group.
 Beetroot’s such a little guy – little roots, little tops – together they are stronger.

 In those little bunches of 3 there will be one that matures fastest – simply peel it off, leaving the others to fill out.
 Whenever you harvest, scan the row and whip out any seedlings that are crowding.
 If you are ever so careful, you can transplant the thinnings.

 Watering + feeding

 Keep your beetroots barely moist, but don’t let them dry out.
-They don’t need extra feeding but will lap up your monthly seaweed and/or EM boost.
+They don’t need extra feeding but will lap up your monthly seaweed or fish and/or EM boost.